Supervisor/supervisor/README.txt

   overridden here.
 See "Subprocess Environment" below.

   'directory' -- a file path representing a directory to which supervisord should chdir before exec'ing the child.
 Default: no cwd.

+  'umask' -- an octal number (e.g. 002, 022) representing the umask of
+  the process.
+Default: no special umask (inherit supervisor's).

   Note that a '[program:x]' section actually represents a "homogeneous process group" to supervisor (new in 3.0).
 The members of the group